 Owing to the impact of the action short of strike being taken by the staff, the ETI is unable to assure parents/carers, the wider school community and stakeholders of the quality of education being provided for the children.
-This will be reflected in future inspection activity.
+The school is a high priority for future inspection.

-Accommodation/Health and safety
+Health and safety/Accommodation